I threw my alarm clock against the wall when it went off at 6:30a.m.

 I stepped back, away from the window, and repeated, “This isn’t happening, this isn’t happening, that did not happen.”
 I reached forward, closed and locked the window, and closed the blinds, all without looking out the window.
 Backing away slowly, still muttering my mantra, I took my shower.

 One of the great things about Stuy Town is each building had two entrances/exits.
-My window, and one exit, faced fourteenth street, where I had planned to catch the M14 bus up to Union Square, but after the scene this morning (did that officer really bite his partners neck?), I decided to leave the other way, which led into Stuyvesant Town.
-If you knew your way around, you could exit on 1st avenue and 16th or 18th street, as well as 20th street at avenue A and C. (Then there was avenue D, at 20th, 18th, 16th, and 14th streets.).
-I was heading for 16th street.
+My window, and one exit, faced 14th Street, where I had planned to catch the M14 bus up to Union Square, but after the scene this morning (did that officer really bite his partner’s neck?), I decided to leave the other way, which led into Stuyvesant Town.
+If you knew your way around, you could exit multiple different ways.
+I was heading for 16th Street and 1st Avenue exit.

-As I walked past one of the playgrounds, I saw a mother – literally- beating her toddler.
-There was red liquid everywhere, and it seemed to come from both if them.
+As I walked past one of the playgrounds, I saw a mother literally beating her toddler off of her.
+There was red liquid everywhere, and it seemed to come from both of them.
 The mother would smack the child to the ground, then try to run away.
 The toddler, acting like nothing had happened, let out a growl (a growl?
-Who knew toddlers growled?), and jumped onto his mothers back.
+Who knew toddlers growled?), and jumped onto his mother’s back.

 I glanced at my watch, and saw I was running late.

-Most likely that was jello or fruit punch on the bench, and I needed to stay calm.
-I kept walking, seeing a few more odd sights on my way.
+Most likely that was Jell-O or fruit punch on the bench, and I needed to stay calm.
+I kept walking west, seeing a few more odd sights on my way.

 Of course, the “End If The World” people were out in full force.
 A block from my appointment, I suggested to one that they should simply write, “Told You So.”
 He moved his sign from in front of his face, revealing completely white eyes, and black stuff dripping from his mouth.

 “Don’t get too close, pretty girl, one bite and you’ll be like them.”
-He used a stick to move the creature back, and i heard the clinking of metal chains.
+He used the stick again to move the creature back, and I heard the clinking of metal chains.
 The man in the suit noticed me looking at the chains and said, “We’ve got to keep them chained, or who knows what could happen?”
 He added a tight smile that didn’t reach his beady blue eyes.